Nissan Qashqai Review 2025 | A different kind of hybrid

 What is the Nissan Qashqai?

 The Nissan Qashqai is a mid-sized family SUV.
-But you probably didn’t need us to tell you that, as it’s dominated the family car market for many years already.
+But you probably didn’t need us to tell you that, as it’s been hugely popular in the family car market for many years already.
 The original Nissan Qashqai first arrived in 2006 and is credited with starting the ‘crossover’ genre, which blends the convenience and low running costs of a regular family hatchback with the chunky styling and raised ride height of an SUV.
 Over the years, the Qashqai has grown bigger and more off-roader-like, but the range is still dominated by front-wheel-drive models with efficient engines.

 • The Nissan Qashqai might be from a Japanese manufacturer but it’s built in the UK, at the company’s Sunderland factory.
 It’s the most successful model to be built in Britain; several million have been produced in Sunderland since the original Nissan Qashqai first started production in December 2006.